sottakuapp/sottaku-yomitan/docs/making-yomitan-dictionaries.md

 ## Read the Schemas

-Familiarity with the [Yomitan schemas](https://github.com/yomidevs/yomitan/tree/master/ext/data/schemas) is essential.
-These schemas define the structure of Yomitan dictionaries.
+Familiarity with the [Sottaku-Yomitan schemas](https://github.com/yomidevs/yomitan/tree/master/ext/data/schemas) is essential.
+These schemas define the structure of Sottaku-Yomitan dictionaries.
 Helpful resources for interpreting JSON schemas include [codebeautify](https://codebeautify.org/jsonviewer/), [json-schema-viewer](https://json-schema-viewer.vercel.app/), and [jsonhero](https://jsonhero.io/).

-Below is a list of Yomitan dictionary schemas, their expected filenames, and their usage:
+Below is a list of Sottaku-Yomitan dictionary schemas, their expected filenames, and their usage:

 | Schema                                                                                                                                                    | Expected Filename                | Usage                                                                                  |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- | -------------------------------------------------------------------------------------- |